swimmer-zone/swimmer-react/public/data/blogs/vietnam/README.md

 ## Ninh Binh

 The sleeper train arrived at 3am, so we spent the rest of the night in a hotel.
+Ninh Binh was recommended for the scenery, but it couldn't compete with Phòng Nhà.
+Something that is worth mentioning however, is that we rented a scooter to explore and we ordered a coffee half way.
+We were given a [Vietnamese coffee](https://www.cremashop.eu/en/shop-by-brand/trung-nguyen) with a [tiny filter](https://www.tokogembira.nl/nl/trung-nguyen-vietnamese-koffiefilter.html).
+She said she could have given us ready made coffee, but she gave us this so we could enjoy the scenery while waiting.

-Ninh Binh was recommended for the scenery, but it couldn't compete with Phòng Nhà, so at the end of the day we took the bus to Ha Long Bay.
+At the end of our road trip it started raining, at a certain point we were soaking wet and it wouldn't stop raining, so at the end of the day we took the bus to Ha Long Bay.

 [![Ninh Binh](/data/blogs/vietnam/images/thumbs/09_ninh-binh_01.jpg)](/data/blogs/vietnam/images/09_ninh-binh_01.jpg)
 [![Ninh Binh](/data/blogs/vietnam/images/thumbs/09_ninh-binh_02.jpg)](/data/blogs/vietnam/images/09_ninh-binh_02.jpg)